HeylelOS/cyberd/docs/inter-process-communications.md

 ## Generic command format

-Commands are binary coded, using network byte order (MSB, Big-Endian).
+Commands are binary coded, using network byte order (MSB first, Big-Endian).

 Commands are succession of components, there exists three kinds of commands: Daemons related, system related and miscellaneous.